aurorax-space/docs/docs/code/advanced_usage/authentication.md

         $ aurorax-cli --api-key=$AURORAX_API_KEY sources add --help
         ```

         The above command assumes that your API key is in an environment variable called `AURORAX_API_KEY`.
-This is not required for the `--api-key` parameter to work.
-You can enter your API key directly in the command line, or from a different environemnt variable.
+You can alternatively enter your API key directly in the command line, or use a different environment variable.

     === "Direct HTTPS-based API requests"